Referendum Exploration

 What types of services and departments are housed at the John J. Hosmanek Educational Support Center (ESC)?

-The John J. Hosmanek Educational Support Center (ESC) is the heart of the behind-the-scenes operations that keep KUSD schools running smoothly.
 Inside, teams work together to support our schools through a range of services, including human resources, curriculum and instruction development, special education services, technology services, meal preparation and distribution, facilities and maintenance, communications and family engagement, financial services, and much more.

 Join us for this brief tour to learn more about the various departments and services housed at the ESC that support our students, staff, and families every day.

-Learn more about each department
+Learn more about each department.

 Additionally, the ESC will soon welcome the Kenosha County Job Center as our new neighbor, located in the strip mall currently under construction adjacent to the ESC.